mercari/tortoise/docs/horizontal.md

 Although it says "Horizontal", a tortoise possibly changes the container's size if it's too large or too small.
 - if the number of replicas equals `MinimumMinReplicas`, make each container's size smaller instead of reducing the number of replicas.
-- if the number of replicas equals `PreferredReplicaNumUpperLimit`, make each container's size bigger instead of increasing the number of replicas.
+- if the number of replicas equals `PreferredMaxReplicas`, make each container's size bigger instead of increasing the number of replicas.
-  - But, when the resource request reaches `MaximumCPUCores` or `MaximumMemoryBytes`, tortoise will ignore `PreferredReplicaNumUpperLimit`, and increase the number of replicas.
+  - But, when the resource request reaches `MaximumCPUCores` or `MaximumMemoryBytes`, tortoise will ignore `PreferredMaxReplicas`, and increase the number of replicas.

 I know it's complicated, describe specifically in the following examples.

-#### Example1: reach `PreferredReplicaNumUpperLimit`
+#### Example1: reach `PreferredMaxReplicas`

 Let's say the global configurations are:
 - `MinimumMinReplicas` 3
-- `PreferredReplicaNumUpperLimit`: 10
+- `PreferredMaxReplicas`: 10
 - `MaximumCPUCores`: 5 cores

 And, the target workload currently looks like:
 - `.spec.ResourcePolicy[*].AutoscalingPolicy.CPU`: Horizontal
 - `.spec.ResourcePolicy[*].MinAllocatedResources`: 1 cores
 - resource request: CPU 2 cores
-- the num of replicas: 10 (the same as `PreferredReplicaNumUpperLimit`)
+- the num of replicas: 10 (the same as `PreferredMaxReplicas`)
 - the resource consumption is increasing.

 This case, Tortoise prefers not to increase the replica number more.